Avvinashjha/Docs/redis/README.md

     - Frequently used as caching layer to store Frequently accessed data reducing database load and improves performance

 - Seession store
-    - It can be used to store Seession data in web applicaton, enabling fast retrieval and updates
+    - It can be used to store Session data in web applicaton, enabling fast retrieval and updates

 - Real Time Analytics
     - Redis speed and support for sorted sets make it ideal for real time Analytics and leaderboards